linker3000/MeshBop/README.md

 ```
 As might be deduced, enabling uart async requires Bluetooth to be disabled.

-Note: Raspberry Pi configurations normally use UART0 for their async port, which usually (but not always) translates to ttyAMA0 in Linux-speak – hence the default setup of the Node-RED async out node:
+Note: Raspberry Pi configurations normally use UART0 for their async port, which usually (but not always) translates to ttyAMA0 in Linux-speak – hence the default setup of the Node-RED *Async in* and out nodes:

 <div align="center">
 <img src="images/async_node_setup.png" alt="Async node setup" width="400">